aroyrev/cloud-aws-ec2/README.md

-# AWS - EC2 Opspack
+# [DEPRECATED] AWS - EC2 Opspack

 Amazon Web Services (AWS) provides a massive array of cloud services to users across multiple territories.
 The cloud services provided by AWS incorporate everything from databases, servers and now even extend into artificial intelligence.

 Users are attracted to the provider’s reliability, scalability and the potential cost-effective cloud computing services of a pay-per-usage basis.
 The main consensus behind the cloud movement is to allow you, the user, additional free up time to focus on your applications and business.